by Freddy Tran Nager, Founder of Atomic Tango + Professional Weasel Watcher…

 BENZ: Um, unsecured debt?

 BEEMER: Close.
-Unemployed people.
+Under-employed workers.
 We run an ad, we’ll get 700 applicants easy.
 Even janitor ads in Ohio get that many applicants.
 So we run a few Craigslist ads and invite anyone who responds to a couple of interviews.
 After getting called in for the second time, they’ll start smelling paydirt.
 And that’s when we ask them to prove themselves.

 BENZ: I get it: to demonstrate their ability, they have to write something for us.
 Or come up with a sample plan.
 Or create a PowerPoint presentation that solves one of our problems.
 What’s the term for that?